-The purchaser must ensure that adequate budget is available prior to commitment to any contractor.
-In the event that there are insufficient funds, then procurement cannot proceed until funds are identified in accordance with the Councils Financial Regulations.
+The purchaser must ensure that adequate budget is available prior to commitment to any contractor and value for money (vfm) is being obtained.
+In the event that there are insufficient funds, then the procurement cannot proceed until funds are identified in accordance with the Councils Financial Regulations.

-3.2 Second Hand purchases and purchases from auctions
+3.2 Secondhand purchases and purchases from auctions